bethgrace5/sequoia-grove/README.md

 Purpose
 --
-* Assist and automate creation of weekly schedules tailored to [Sequoia Sandwich Company](https://www.sequoiasandwich.com/v4)
+* Assist and automate creation of weekly employee scheduling tailored to The Sequoia Sandwich Company

 Schedule of Implememtation
 --